kelllyy101/expense_py/README.md

 3. As a user, I want the Expense Tracker CLI to be responsive and adapt to different devices, including mobile phones, tablets, and desktop computers.
 This ensures that I can conveniently track my expenses regardless of the device I am using.

-4. As a user, I want to search and filter expenses based on custom criteria to find specific transactions quickly.
-The CLI should support filtering by date, category, amount range, and other relevant parameters.
+4. As a user, I want to view and filter expenses based on their category.

+5. As a user, I want to be able to add a budget, and adjust it whenever I like, as well as wanting to see budget reminders when I add expenses to keep me on track.

-5. As a user, I want the Expense Tracker CLI to provide a seamless navigation experience, allowing me to return to the main menu or home screen without relying on browser buttons.
-This ensures a smooth user experience and prevents unnecessary disruptions while using the tool.
+6. As a user, I want the Expense Tracker CLI to provide a seamless navigation experience, allowing me to choose actions from the menu or exit the app without relying on browser buttons.

 ## The Scope Plane